yhdeng-ryan/notebook/C Plus Plus/Variables.md

 ## Constants

 - `const` means that the value of an object cannot be changed after initialization.
 The value of the initializer may be known at compile-time or runtime.
 The `const` object can be evaluated at runtime. const only works on integral variables.
 Any constant variable whose initializer is not a constant expression (making it a runtime constant) should be declared as `const`.
 - `constexpr` means that the object can be used in a constant expression.
 The value of the initializer must be known at compile-time.
 The `constexpr` object can be evaluated at runtime or compile-time.
-Any constant variable whose initializer is a constant expression should be declared as `constexpr`. `constexpr` can also be used on functions.
+Any constant variable whose initializer is a constant expression should be declared as `constexpr`. `constexpr` can also be used on functions, more over [[Constexpr functions]].

 ## Strings